MicrosoftDocs/azure-media-services/media-services/latest/drm-offline-fairplay-for-ios-concept.md

 ---
 title: Media Services v3 offline FairPlay Streaming for iOS
-description: This topic gives an overview and shows how to use Azure Media Services v3 to dynamically encrypt your HTTP Live Streaming (HLS) content with Apple FairPlay in offline mode.
+description: This article gives an overview and shows how to use Azure Media Services v3 to dynamically encrypt your HTTP Live Streaming (HLS) content with Apple FairPlay in offline mode.
 author: willzhan
 manager: femila
 ms.service: media-services